-PED 150-215 General Activities
+PED 150-218 General Activities A series of activity classes designed for non-majors.

-A series of activity classes designed for non-majors.
-A wide variety of activities, ranging from beginning to advanced skill levels, are available.
-Students wishing to take intermediate or advanced classes should have skills above the beginning level and/or permission of the instructor.
+Includes beginning to advanced skill levels.
+Students wishing to take intermediate or advanced classes should have skills above the beginning level and or permission of the instructors.
+Each course may be taken 3 times for credit.